 Moving To or From Delaware [ Back to Top ]

 If you are moving to Delaware from another state and enrolling your student into a Delaware nonpublic school, you are not required to provide the Delaware Department of Education with any academic records from your previous State of residency.
 However, if you are enrolling into a Private School, they may require these records.
 If you are opening a homeschool, please follow the application steps.
 You will not need to withdraw your student from a Delaware public school district.

-If you are moving from Delaware to another state, please be sure to submit the Service Desk Form.
+If you are moving from Delaware to another state, please be sure to submit a Support Request Form.
 Select School Closure from the dropdown.
 Be sure to let us know you are moving out of the State of Delaware and the closure date.
 Once your school is closed, we encourage you to print a final copy of the Acknowledgement Letter for your records showing the school as closed and your student(s) as withdrawn.